Jerry Reinsdorf

-Jerry Michael Reinsdorf (born February 25, 1936) is the owner of the NBA's Chicago Bulls and MLB's Chicago White Sox.
+Jerry Michael Reinsdorf (born February 25, 1936) is an American sports executive and businessman who is the owner of the NBA's Chicago Bulls and MLB's Chicago White Sox.
 He started his professional life as a tax attorney with the Internal Revenue Service.
-He has been the owner of the White Sox and Bulls for over 35 years.
-As of November 2021, his net worth was estimated at US$1.7 billion.
+He has been the owner of the White Sox and Bulls for nearly 40 years.
+As of May 2024, his net worth was estimated at US$2.2 billion.

 He made his initial fortune in real estate, taking advantage of the Frank Lyon Co. v.
-United States decision by the United States Supreme Court which allowed economic owners of realty to sell property and lease it back, while transferring the tax deduction for depreciation to the title owner.
+United States decision by the United States Supreme Court, which allowed economic owners of realty to sell property and lease it back, while transferring the tax deduction for depreciation to the title owner.